Answers to all the Frequently Asked Questions

 Is the internet available?

-No, however, the Caretaker has an NBN satellite service in an emergency.
+No, however, the Manager has an NBN satellite service in an emergency.
 It’s best to think of Sine Cera as a place free from such distractions.

 Are dogs and other pets allowed?

 No. Sine Cera is home to many endangered species and guests enjoy the sight of wildlife close to buildings at Sine Cera.
-The Caretaker has a small dog but he is highly trained not to bother wildlife.
+The Manager has a small dog but he is highly trained not to bother wildlife

 Are there dangerous pests at Sine Cera?